 Yes.
 It will be important you still have check-ups with your regular dentist throughout orthodontic treatment so that your teeth can be checked for decay.

-What do I do if I play contact sports?
+What should I do if I play contact sports?

 You should wear a gumshield instead of your functional appliance when you play contact sports.
 This will also be the case if you enjoy riding a bicycle, roller-skating or skateboarding.
 When not in your mouth the brace should be in a protective box.

-What do I do if my brace breaks?
+What should I do if my brace breaks?